Rigdzin Düpa Sādhana

 chenkhung yön na lhacham dzé

-Cradled in his left arm is the beautiful goddess, Mandāravā.
+Cradled in my left arm is the beautiful goddess, Mandāravā.

 དབུ་ལ་པདྨའི་མཉེན་ཞུ་གསོལ༔